MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 ---
 # Managing your business in United Kingdom after leaving the European Union

-The departure of the United Kingdom (UK) from the European Union (EU), will impact many businesses operating inside and across UK borders.
+The departure of the United Kingdom (UK) from the European Union (EU) will impact many businesses operating inside and across UK borders.
 As per January 1st 2021 it is likely that impact on UK businesses will revolve around these areas:
 * Importing goods from the EU
 * Exporting goods to the EU
 * Moving goods to or from Northern Ireland